Primary and Secondary Cycles of Lifespan: My Intuitive Speculation

 In my awfully amateurish vision I see those genes being in a submission to the much "louder" energy frequencies of that animalistic, primate part---not getting a chance to express themselves.

 Think about it.
-We tend to take for granted those examples of geniuses and centenarians as a sort of "fluke of the nature"; but what if those flukes are nothing but some of those ET-genes finding a crack of opportunity to sneak out to their expression.
+We tend to take for granted those examples of geniuses, or savants of almost outlandish and unexplainable abilities and centenarians as a sort of "fluke of the nature"; but what if those flukes are nothing but some of those ET-genes finding a crack of opportunity to sneak out to their expression.

 Intimidated by Primate Genes